ben-dh3/broken_blog_application/http_bites/03_request_parameters.md

 Close the tab to clear the data from your previous request.

-Use Postman to send a `POST` request to the URL `https://postman-echo.com/post`.
+Use Postman to send a `POST` request to the URL `https://postman-echo.com/post` using a _body parameter_.

 In the "Body" tab below the URL field, select the option "form-data", and set a parameter with key `title` and value `Welcome`.
 Then send the request.